Entertech/Enter-AffectiveCloud-Android-SDK/README_EN.md

 # Detailed API function description

-If you need to use emotional cloud services flexibly according to different scenarios, you can use `EnterAffectiveCloudApi` to call the corresponding API, which encapsulates all the external interfaces of emotional cloud services.
+If you need to use affective cloud services flexibly according to different scenarios, you can use `EnterAffectiveCloudApi` to call the corresponding API, which encapsulates all the external interfaces of affective cloud services.
 For more detailed Affective Cloud API, please refer to [Affective Cloud Detailed API Function Description](https://github.com/Entertech/Enter-AffectiveCloud-Android-SDK/blob/master/media/%E6%83%85%E6%84%9F%E4%BA%91%E8%AF%A6%E7%BB%86API%E5%8A%9F%E8%83%BD%E8%AF%B4%E6%98%8E.md)

 # Change Notes
 [Change Notes](https://github.com/Entertech/Enter-AffectiveCloud-Android-SDK/wiki/%E6%9B%B4%E6%96%B0%E6%97%A5%E5%BF%97)